-Concentration of Credit Risk: There were no counterparties who accounted for more than 10% of Navios's counterparty risk during the nine months ended September 30, 2005 or during the nine months ended September 30, 2004.
+Concentration of Credit Risk

+There were two counterparties who accounted for more than 10% of Navios's counterparty risk during the six months ended June 30, 2005 and represented 19.3% and 11.2% respectively.
+During the six months ended June 30, 2004 there were no counterparties who accounted for more than 10% of Navios's counterparty risk.

+Effects of Inflation

-Effects of Inflation: Navior does not consider inflation to be a significant risk to the cost of doing business in the foreseeable future.
+Navios does not consider inflation to be a significant risk to the cost of doing business in the foreseeable future.
 Inflation has a moderate impact on operating expenses, drydocking expenses and corporate overhead.

+Off-Balance Sheet Arrangements

-Off-Balance Sheet Arrangements: Charter hire payments to third parties for chartered-in vessels are treated as operating leases for accounting purposes.
+Charter hire payments to third parties for certain chartered-in vessels are accounted for as operating leases.
 Navios is also committed to making rental payments under operating leases for its office premises.
-With the exception of payments made during the first nine months of 2005, future minimum rental payments under Navios's non-cancelable operating leases are unchanged from the amounts disclosed in Navios's 2004 Consolidated Financial Statements.
-As of September 30, 2005, Navios was contingently liable for letters of guarantee and letters of credit amounting to \$0.6 million issued by various banks in favor of various organizations.
+With the exception of payments made during the first half of 2005, future minimum rental payments under Navios's non-cancelable operating leases are unchanged from the amounts disclosed in footnote 16, Commitments and Contingencies, of the 2004 annual statements included in this prospectus.

+As of June 30, 2005, Navios was contingently liable for letters of guarantee and letters of credit amounting to \$0.6 million issued by various banks in favor of various organizations.
 These are collateralized by cash deposits which are included as a component of restricted cash.
-Navios issued guarantees to third parties totaling \$1.0 million at September 30, 2005, as compared to \$0 at September 30, 2004, pursuant to which Navios irrevocably and unconditionally guarantees its subsidiaries obligations under the dry bulk shipping FFA's.
-The guarantees remain in effect for a period of 6 months following the last trade date, which was September 29, 2005.
+Navios issued guarantees to third parties totaling \$1.0 million at June 30, 2005, as compared to \$0 at June 30, 2004, pursuant to which Navios irrevocably and unconditionally guarantees its subsidiaries' obligations under the dry bulk shipping FFAs.
+The guarantees remain in effect for a period of 6 months following the last trade date, which was June 30, 2005.